-We are pleased to share current and recent peer-reviewed journal articles by co-execuive director Morgan Carpenter, on intersex health and human rights, and an associated book chapter.
-In an open access peer-reviewed journal article and a forthcoming book chapter, Morgan describes contradictions where medicine construct intersex bodies as either female or male while law and… Read more →
+We are pleased to share current and recent peer-reviewed journal articles by co-executive director Morgan Carpenter, on intersex health and human rights, and an associated book chapter.
+The ‘normalization’ of intersex bodies and ‘othering’ of intersex identities In an open access peer-reviewed journal article and a book chapter, Morgan describes contradictions where medicine construct intersex… Read more →

 The Australian Human Rights Commission has launched a major project to consult on protecting the human rights of people born with variations in sex characteristics in the context of medical interventions.
 The project is being assisted by an expert reference group that includes directors of IHRA, AISSGA and representatives of other intersex/parent-led organisations, disability and… Read more →